 Derma Rollers are an instrument that can prove useful in healing the skin, smoothing wrinkles, and are especially valuable for naturally managing scarring that is a by-product of acne and rosacea.
-Not only is it an impactful tool for managing skin problems, but this handy little tool is particularly useful for a few common beard problems.
+Not only is it an impactful tool for managing skin problems, but this derma roller is useful for some common beard problems.

 Advantages of Using Dermarolling for Beard Growth